30+ Cottage Flowers To Grow And Love

 Lavender

-Lavender is iconic for its calming fragrance and beautiful purple flowers, and is the perfect herb for a cottage flower garden.
+Lavender is iconic for its calming fragrance and beautiful purple flowers, and is the perfect herb for the cottage garden aesthetic.

-Plant lavender in full sun and enjoy its soothing scent, and harvest lavender stalks to dry in your home to bring the aura of cottage gardening into your home.
+Plant lavender in full sun and enjoy its soothing scent, and harvest lavender stalks to dry in your home to bring the aura of of the garden into your home.
 Lavender is especially wonderful for attracting bees and butterflies.

 Lavender not blooming?
 Read why here.